Who am I, anyway?

 I’m Debbi Mack, and I’m a New York Times bestselling author.
 And somehow I became a podcaster.

 Now, those are words I never thought I’d ever write.
-And, to be honest, although I think of myself primarily as a writer, I’ve been exploring the storytelling potential of other media than books.
+And, to be honest, although I think of myself primarily as a writer, I’ve been exploring the storytelling potential of media other than books.

 About the Crime Cafe